roundhouse/FormBuilder-2-Craft-CMS/README.md

 ***

+Note: Craft 2.5 will be released on December 1st.
+Looks like the admin UI is similar to what I built for this plugin.
+If I keep it the way it is now, it'll just look weird with 2 sidebars.
+Soooooo after just releasing this I realize that I'll need to rethink UI.
+Besides the UI change I'll need to make sure everything works as it should with 2.5.
+You can use this now, but I just wanted to make sure you guys know it might look different in a month.

+***

 #### Dashboard [Screenshot](http://vadim-dev.s3.amazonaws.com/formbuilder2/screenshots/Dashboard.jpg)

 Here you can have an overview of how many forms you have as well as total entries count.